 Cleared For Take Off!

 In all our travels, we have never played a golf course this close to an airport before!
 Standing in the middle of the ninth fairway, you are literally a half wedge from the end of the runway.
 Now this is travel and golf all in one!
 There are even runway lights for the airplanes on the course!
 We have to wonder what the local ruling is for low-flying planes!

 In at Nelson Golf Club

 The 362-yard par 4 twelfth hole shares a tee box plateau with the Hide Out, the eighth hole.
-We later learned one of the gun emplacements is buried that underneath this plateau.
+We later learned one of the gun emplacements is buried underneath this plateau.
 Apparently, the top of the emplacement was removed, and it was then filled in with dirt.
 The top was replaced, and the entire thing was covered over with more dirt.
-You would never know standing there however!
+You would never know standing there, however!

 The twelfth hole at Nelson Golf Club is named Westward Ho!, which makes us wonder, just how many golf holes in the world are named after the oldest course in England?
 Guess we will have to continue traveling to find out!

 By the time we reached Seaview, the 445-yard par 4 fourteenth, we were both tired.
 The relentless wind was beginning to take its toll on both of us.
 Our tee shots were becoming more wayward, and we were both feeling mentally and physically tired.
 A pulled tee shot led to another bogey, my second in the last 3 holes on the back nine.